-A proportion of the commercial catch of snapper is taken using bottom trawls in Benthic Optimised Marine Environment Classification (BOMEC, Leathwick et al 2012) classes A, C (northern shelf), and H (shelf break and upper-slope) (Baird & Wood 2012), and at least 90% of trawls occur shallower than 100 m depth (Baird et al 2011, tabulating only data from TCEPR forms).
-Trawling for snapper, like trawling for other demersal species, is likely to have effects on benthic community structure and function (e.g., Thrush et al 1998, Rice 2006) and there may be consequences for benthic productivity (e.g., Jennings 2001, Hermsen et al 2003, Hiddink et al 2006, Reiss et al 2009).
-These consequences are not considered in detail here but are discussed in the 2012 Aquatic Environment and Biodiversity Annual Review.
+A proportion of the commercial catch of snapper is taken using bottom trawls in Benthic Optimised Marine Environment Classification (BOMEC, Leathwick et al 2012) classes A, C (northern shelf), and H (shelf break and upper-slope) (Baird & Wood 2012), and at least 90% of trawls occur shallower than 100 m depth (Baird et al 2011, tabulating data from TCEPR forms).
+Trawling for snapper, like trawling for other demersal species, is likely to have effects on benthic community structure and function (e.g., Thrush et al 1998, Rice 2006) and there may be consequences for benthic productivity (e.g., Jennings et al 2001, Hermsen et al 2003, Hiddink et al 2006, Reiss et al 2009).
+These consequences are not considered in detail here but are discussed in the Aquatic Environment and Biodiversity Annual Review 2019-20 (Fisheries New Zealand 2020).